Streaming optimized data to S3 for analytics with Parquet

 You’ve now got a powerful way to feed analytics systems from Redpanda using clean, compressed Parquet files in S3.
 However, how do you trigger pipelines automatically when new data arrives?
 Or build event-driven workflows that respond in real time?

-In the next (and final) post of our S3 series, we’ll explore how to integrate SQS and S3 notifications to build event-driven pipelines that respond as soon as new data lands.
+In the next (and final) post of our S3 series, we explore how to integrate SQS and S3 notifications to build event-driven pipelines that respond as soon as new data lands.
+Here's the full series so you know what's ahead:

 No items found.